-The "heart" represents the hidden, deepest and most intimate part of ourselves and the very source of our lives.
-The "treasure" represents whatever has most value and gives us security both today and in the future.
-Our "heart" also represents our values, the source of the choices we make; it is the secret place where the meaning of life itself is at stake.
-What is most important for us?
-What is our "treasure" for which we are ready to leave all else behind?
+Our 'heart' represents what is deepest, hidden and vital to our life.
+It represents our 'treasure', what has most value and gives us security for today and for the future.
+Our 'heart' also represents our values, the root of our concrete choices; it is the secret place where what is at stake is the meaning of life.
+What truly comes first for us?

+What is our 'treasure', that we are ready to leave everything else to find?

-Western consumer society encourages us to accumulate material goods, to concentrate on our own needs and not bother about those of others.
-This is driven by the pursuit of personal well-being and efficiency.
-Yet St Luke, who wrote his Gospel in a very different cultural context, presents these words of Jesus as a decisive and universal teaching for men and women of all times and all places.
+In western style consumer societies, everything urges us to accumulate material goods, to concentrate on our own needs and not bother about the needs of others.
+It happens for the sake of individual well-being and efficiency.
+Yet St Luke, who wrote his Gospel in a very different cultural context, quotes these words of Jesus as a decisive and universal teaching for men and women of all times and all places.

-For where your treasure is, there your heart will be also.
+"For where your treasure is, there your heart will be also."

-Luke's Gospel strongly emphasises the need for Jesus' disciples to make a radical, definitive and characteristic choice.
-God the Father is the true good, who must occupy a Christian's whole heart, following the example of Jesus himself.
-This exclusive choice brings with it a trusting abandonment to God's love and the chance of becoming truly "rich" because the children of God are heirs to his kingdom.
+Luke's Gospel strongly emphasises the need for a radical, definitive and characteristic choice on the part of Jesus' disciples.
+God the Father is the true Good, who must occupy a Christian's whole heart, following the example of Jesus himself.
+This exclusive choice brings with it a trusting abandonment to God's love and the chance of becoming truly 'rich', because they are children of God and heirs to his kingdom.

-It is a question of freedom which means not letting ourselves be possessed by material goods, but really having control over them.
+It is a question of freedom, which means not letting ourselves be possessed by material goods, but really having control over them.

-Material wealth, in fact, can occupy our "heart" and generate a growing anxiety to possess more, which can become real dependence.
-Instead, almsgiving, to which we are exhorted in this passage of the Gospel, is a matter of justice, dictated by mercy, which lightens the "heart" and opens us up to fraternal equality.
+Material wealth, in fact, can occupy our 'heart' and generate a growing anxiety to possess more, which can become real dependence.
+Instead, almsgiving, to which we are exhorted in this passage of the Gospel, is a matter of justice, dictated by mercy, which lightens the 'heart' and opens us up to fraternal equality.

-Every Christian personally, and the whole community of believers, can experience true freedom through sharing both material and spiritual goods with those who need them.
+Every Christian personally, and the whole community of believers as a whole, can experience true freedom through sharing both material and spiritual goods with those who need them.
 This is the Christian lifestyle that bears witness to real trust in the Father and lays solid foundations for the civilization of love.

-For where your treasure is, there your heart will be also.
+"For where your treasure is, there your heart will be also"

 To free us from the slavery of having, Chiara Lubich made an enlightening suggestion: "Why does Jesus insist so much on detachment from goods, to the point of making it an indispensable condition for being able to follow him?
-Because the first treasure in life, our real wealth, is him! ...
+Because the first treasure of our life, our real wealth is Him! ...
 He wants us to be free, with our souls unburdened by any attachment or worry, so that we can truly love him with all our heart, mind and strength. ...
-He asks us to renounce our possessions also because he wants us to be open to others...
-The simplest way to "renounce" is to "give".
+He asks us to renounce our possessions also because he wants us to be open to others.
+The simplest way to 'renounce' is to 'give'.